MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-power-platform.md

 | 1 | *SizeId* | 2 |
 | 1 | *StyleId* | 3 |

-This index improves the performance of following on-hand inventory queries.
+This index helps improve the performance of the following on-hand inventory queries:

 - *()* – Grouped by all